exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 - [Properties][docs.microsoft.com-properties]
 - [Using Properties][docs.microsoft.com-using-properties]

+## 1. Allow the weighing machine to have a precision.

+A get only property that can be intialised only from the constructor.

-## 1. Allow the weight to be set on the weighing machine
+## 2. Allow the weight to be set on the weighing machine

-A property with a private [backing field][docs.microsoft.com-properties-with-backing-fields] is appropriate here.
+A property with a private [backing field][docs.microsoft.com-properties-with-backing-fields] is appropriate here

-## 2. Ensure that a negative input weight is rejected.
+## 3. Ensure that a negative input weight is rejected

-Add [validation][stackoverflow.com-validating-properties] to the `InputWeight`'s `set` accessor to throw an exception.
+Add [validation][stackoverflow.com-validating-properties] to the `Weight`'s `set` accessor to throw an exception.

-## 3. Allow the US weight to be retrieved

-A property can return a reference to an object.

-## 4. Allow the machine's units to be set to pounds
+## 4. Allow a tare adjustment to be applied to the weighing machine

-`Units` is a good candidate for an [auto-implemented property][docs.microsoft.com-auto-implemented-properties].
+`TareAdjustment ` is a good candidate for an [auto-implemented property][docs.microsoft.com-auto-implemented-properties].

-## 5. Allow a tare adjustment to be applied to the weighing machine
+## 5. Ensure that the weighing machine has a default tare Adjustment.

-Accessors can have [different access levels][docs.microsoft.com-properties-and-restricted-access] to each other.
+You can initialize [auto-implemented property][docs.microsoft.com-auto-implemented-properties] similarly to fields.

+## 6. Allow the weight to be retrieved

+Perform the right calculation in the `DisplayWeight`'s `get` acessor.

 [docs.microsoft.com-properties]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties
 [docs.microsoft.com-using-properties]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/using-properties